How December Weather Affects Your Skin and What You Can Do About It

 Solution:

-• Avoid Hot Showers: While taking a hot shower in December might feel good, the hot water can dry out and irritate your skin.
+- Avoid Hot Showers: Taking a hot shower in December might feel good, but the hot water can dry out and irritate your skin.
 Keep your showers lukewarm to protect your skin barrier.

 4. Decreased Sun Exposure